jhpyle/docassemble/_docs/users.md

 ## <a name="privileges">Privileges List</a>

-Administrators can go to the "Privileges List" from the menu.
+Administrators can go to the "Privileges List" by clicking "Edit Privileges" on the [User List] page.
 From here, administrators can add new privilege types, or delete privilege types that were already created.

 [country code]: http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
 [special variables]: {{ site.baseurl }}/docs/special.html